Jobs, Training and Facilities, Rehabilitation

 The healthcare area at CIM received an upgrade while also teaching program participants job skills.

-(Editor’s note: In honor of National Skilled Trades Day, Inside CDCR takes a closer look at a recent CIM renovation project.)
+(Editor’s note: In honor of National Skilled Trades Day, Inside CDCR takes a closer look at a CIM renovation project.)

-The health care facility at California Institution for Men (CIM), Facility A, Building 377, received an upgrade while providing incarcerated persons hands-on training that can lead to professional certificates and career skills they can use upon release.
+The health care facility at California Institution for Men (CIM), Facility A, Building 377, received an upgrade while providing incarcerated students hands-on training that can lead to professional certificates and career skills they can use upon release.

 The Inmate/Ward Labor program (I/WL) renovated the 61-year-old, 3,200 square foot clinic in four-and-a half months.